By Jill Brittle

 There are many other similar tools available to parents who want to find easy, accessible, and cooperative ways to communicate about their children.

-If you are struggling with a former partner who is not co-parenting well, meet with one of our Oregon Divorce attorneys who can make recommendations on options you may have – both in and out of court.
-We recognize that Divorce can be confusing.
+If you are struggling with a former partner who is not co-parenting well, meet with one of our Oregon Divorce lawyers who can make recommendations on options you may have – both in and out of court.
+We recognize that Family Law can be confusing.
 It is not something that you need to do alone - let us help.
-Contact us to schedule a discounted consultation with an experienced Divorce Lawyer and discuss the best legal approach for your case.
+Contact us to schedule a discounted consultation with an experienced Oregon Family Law Attorney and determine the best steps for your circumstance.

 Leaving the Family Home During Divorce